Piles (haemorrhoids) – basics, symptoms and treatment

-Anal bleeding and pain of any sort is alarming and should be evaluated; it can indicate a life-threatening condition, such as colorectal cancer.
+Anal bleeding and pain of any sort is alarming and should be evaluated - it can indicate a life-threatening condition, such as bowel cancer.
 Haemorrhoids are the main cause of anal bleeding and are rarely dangerous, but a definite diagnosis from your doctor is essential.

 What causes haemorrhoids?